 When did sports betting become legalized in Mississippi?

-In 2017, lawmakers in Mississippi repealed a law that outlawed sports betting in the state.
-Mississippi still had to wait until the US Supreme Court decision in Spring 2018 before the industry could launch.
+In 2017, lawmakers in Mississippi repealed a law that outlawed sports betting.
+However, the industry could not launch until the US Supreme Court decision in Spring 2018.

 When did the sports betting industry launch?

-Legal sports betting began in 2018 in Mississippi after the US Supreme Court lifted the federal ban on sports betting.
-Licenses had already been issued prior to this decision, and land-based locations could offer betting quickly.
+Legal sports betting began in 2018 in Mississippi after the US Supreme Court lifted the federal ban.
+Licenses had already been issued before this decision, and land-based locations could offer betting quickly.

 What is the legal betting age in the state?